Agile Retrospective Meetings – Why It is Necessary and Some Fun Ways to Conduct It

 Retrospectives are very useful for team building and team collaboration.

-Team members coming together to celebrate wins and propose improvements also create a more transparent and healthy team environment.
-Through continuous improvement and feedback, teams become better as time goes by.
+Team members coming together to celebrate wins and propose improvements help to create a more transparent and healthy team environment.
+Through continuous improvement and feedback, teams become better over a period of time.

 The retrospective meetings should include both human issues (personality, attitude, lack of skills, etc.) and technical issues (scope, inconsistent requirements, system stability, etc.).